Goldeye G-130 VSWIR camera with Sony IMX990 sensor

 Megapixel InGaAs resolution with sensitivity in both the visible and short-wave infrared

-Discover 4 new Goldeye models with the SenSWIR-InGaAs sensors by Sony (IMX990 and IMX991).
+Discover 4 new Goldeye VSWIR models with the SenSWIR-InGaAs sensors by Sony (IMX990 and IMX991).
 1.3MP resolution and VGA resolution with 5µm pitch , VIS-SWIR sensitivity and high QE unlocks many applications.
 GigE ethernet and CameraLink interfaces available.

 Improvements brought by the SenSWIR sensor technology by Sony